Santa Maria Uber Accident Lawyers

 Common Causes Of Uber Accidents

 The California Statewide Integrated Traffic Records System (SWITRS) reported that there were 187,211 injury crashes and 3,438 fatal crashes in 2019, with 269,031 people injured and 3,737 people killed.
-The causes of these accidents can always vary depending on the crash, and many accidents can involve disputes about liability.
+The causes of these accidents can vary depending on the crash, and many accidents can involve disputes about liability.

-- Driving under the influence (DUI) – The California Department of Motor Vehicles (DMV) notes that it is illegal for people to drive if they have a blood alcohol concentration (BAC) of 0.08 percent or higher if they are over 21 years of age, 0.01 percent or higher if they are under 21 years of age or are on DUI probation, or 0.04 percent or higher if they drive a vehicle requiring a commercial driver’s license or are driving a passenger for hire.
+- Driving Under the Influence (DUI) — The California Department of Motor Vehicles (DMV) notes that it is illegal for people to drive if they have a blood alcohol concentration (BAC) of 0.08 percent or higher if they are over 21 years of age, 0.01 percent or higher if they are under 21 years of age or are on DUI probation, or 0.04 percent or higher if they drive a vehicle requiring a commercial driver’s license or are driving a passenger for hire.

-- Aggressive driving – Also known as “road rage,” the National Highway Traffic Safety Administration (NHTSA) defines aggressive driving as “the operation of a motor vehicle in a manner that endangers or is likely to endanger persons or property.”
-It can involve drivers following too closely (tailgating), driving at excessive speeds, weaving through traffic, running stop lights or other traffic signs, as well as gesturing in anger or yelling at other motorists, confrontations, or physical assaults.
+- Aggressive Driving — Also known as “road rage,” the National Highway Traffic Safety Administration (NHTSA) defines aggressive driving as “the operation of a motor vehicle in a manner that endangers or is likely to endanger persons or property.”
+It can involve drivers following too closely (tailgating), driving at excessive speeds, weaving through traffic, running stoplights or other traffic signs, as well as gesturing in anger or yelling at other motorists, confrontations, or physical assaults.

-- Weather – While California generally has very favorable weather conditions, there can still be times in which hard rain, snow, or other inclement conditions play a role in causing a motor vehicle accident.
+- Poor Weather Conditions — While California generally has very favorable weather conditions, there can still be times in which hard rain, snow, or other inclement conditions play a role in causing a motor vehicle accident.

 Other Risks Of Ridesharing Services